***ATTENTION READERS! This artist occasionally

 The pair of warship paintings are both dated 1912.
 Stewart wrote the name of the ship, the year and his signature on a diagonal in the lower right corner of the paintings.

 HMS Juno was an Eclipse Class Second Class Protected Cruiser, launched in 1895 and was 5th in line of the 7 ships that have borne that name.
 It served during WWI and was scrapped in 1920.
 The HMS Inflexible was an Invincible Class Battle Cruiser, launched in 1908, and served in many notable battles and events in WWI.
 At one time it was the flagship for the British Mediterranean fleet and later the flagship for the British Dardanelles squadron.
 It was scrapped in 1921.
 If you are interested in WWI British war ships, here is your site!

-This may be the name of the person these were painted for framed for.
+the name of the person these were painted for framed

-is interesting that Mr. Snook's initials are "HMS".
-A coincidence?
+for.
+It is interesting that Mr. Snook's initials are

 Another pair that was found together.
 Stewart's smaller works seem to have often been sold in similarly framed in pairs.
 These two had apparently been reframed before I bought them.
 They were in matching "Mission style" oak frames, with no matting, even though they were in the UK.
 Both paintings had writing on the back, one titled "Low tide".
 Both had the following notation on the back "No 8 126/".
 This was probably a framer's mark and may have had to do with the style of the original frames.